foliea/tutum-deploy/README.md

 [mustache](https://mustache.github.io/) template and a YAML file corresponding to the environment build to deploy.

-Then this image create (if stack doesn't exist) or update a stack with this configuration file and redeploy the stack.
+Then this image create (if the stack doesn't exist) or update a stack with this configuration file and redeploy this stack.

 ## Base Docker Image